 Remember, unless a pressure equipment design is exempt from legislation requirements, it needs to be properly registered with a CRN (Canadian Registration Number) before it can be legally operated.
 And to get it registered, it needs to comply with the related regulations and meet CRN requirements.
 We can help you do this.

 Cammar Corporation is the combination of engineering experiences extending back to 1989.
 It’s Director, Cameron Sterling, MSc, PEng, worked on staff at ABSA, the CRN regulatory authority in Alberta, as a Safety Codes Officer evaluating CRN designs.
 The company has a solid foundation based on honesty, service, unyielding perseverance of quality and safety, proficient regulatory and technical expertise, thoroughness and practical experience.
-Cammar is licensed to practise professional engineering in Alberta, & Ontario.
+Cammar is licensed to practise professional engineering in Alberta, Saskatchewan, & Ontario.